ilhamuh97/auth/README.md

 The frontend is served via **Nginx**, which also proxies `/api` requests to the backend to avoid CORS issues.

+## **Project Description**

+The Auth project is designed to understand and demonstrate how authentication works in a web application.
+It covers key authentication features including:

+* User login and logout flows
+* Handling cookies for session management
+* Forgot password and reset password functionality
+* Email verification using Mailtrap

+It serves as a practical example for learning full authentication cycles in modern web applications.

 ---

 ## **Project Structure**